History of lacrosse: Indigenous North American game

-Modern day lacrosse descends from and resembles games played by various Native American communities.
+Modern day lacrosse descends from and resembles games played by various Native American communities. - Different Indigenous nations and historical sources, especially those written by early European observers, tell different stories about traditional lacrosse..
+There were differences in styles of lacrosse depending on the region and that is what these descriptions show.
+Different rules for different tribes etc. Unique forms of stickball were developed by indigenous communities which were shaped by geography, cultural traditions among other things.
 These include games called dehontsigwaehs in Oee ("they bump hips") pronounced "de-yoon-chee-gwa-ecks", tewa:aráton in Mohawk language ("it has a dual net") pronounced "de–wa–ah–lah–doon", baaga`adowe in Ojibwe ("bump hips") and Ishtaboli or kapucha toli ("little brother of war") in Choctaw.

 Lacrosse is one of the oldest team sports in North America.
-There is evidence that a version of lacrosse originated in what is now Canada as early as the 17th century.
+There is evidence that a version of lacrosse originated in what is now Canada as early as the 17th century, however for Indigenous communities, the game is a tradition that has been around since time immemorial.
 Native American lacrosse was played throughout modern Canada, but was most popular around the Great Lakes, Mid-Atlantic seaboard, and American South.

 "An Indian Ball-Play" by George Catlin, circa 1846–1850, Choctaw Indians.
 Native American ball games often involved hundreds of players.

-Traditional lacrosse games were sometimes semi-major events that could last several days.
+Traditional lacrosse games were sometimes major events that could last several days.
 As many as 100 to 1,000 men from opposing villages or tribes would participate.
 The games were played in open plains located between the two villages, and the goals could range from 500 yd to 6 miles apart.

 Rules for these games were decided on the day before.
 Generally, there were no out-of-bounds, and the ball could not be touched with the hands.
 The goals would be selected as large rocks or trees; in later years wooden posts were used.
 Playing time was often from sunup until sundown.